ibm-cloud-docs/openshift/vpc-sbd-allow-outbound.md

 ### Allowing outbound traffic to Red Hat Marketplace and OperatorHub
 {: #sbd-example-oh}

 The following steps enable all outbound traffic.
-If you don't want to enable this, you can [mirror the Red Hat Marketplace and OperatorHub images that your app needs](#sbd-example-quay) to to your own `icr.io`.
+If you don't want to enable this, you can [mirror the Red Hat Marketplace and OperatorHub images that your app needs](#sbd-example-quay) to your own `icr.io`.

 1. Disable outbound traffic protection.
     ```sh